Guidance for quarantine of COVID-19 cases and their contacts

 - Tracing and quarantine of contacts, and

-- Encouraging physical distancing of at least 1 metre combined with frequent hand hygiene and respiratory etiquette.
+- Encouraging physical distancing of at least 2 metres (6 feet) combined with frequent hand hygiene and respiratory etiquette.

-These guidelines provide updated guidance for the implementation of quarantine, as well as additional guidance on ventilation and on the care of children in quarantine.
+This document provides updated guidance for the implementation of quarantine.
 The guidance is based on evidence on controlling the spread of SARS-CoV-2, the virus that causes COVID-19, and scientific knowledge of the virus.
-These guidelines also addresses the requirements for release from quarantine based on updated technical guidance.
+The document also addresses the requirements for release from quarantine based on updated technical guidance.

-Symptomatic transmission refers to transmission of SARS-CoV-2 from persons with symptoms.
-Epidemiology and virologic studies suggest that transmission mainly occurs from symptomatic people to others by close contact through respiratory droplets, by direct contact with infected persons, or by contact with contaminated objects and surfaces.
-Clinical and virologic studies that have collected repeated biological samples from confirmed patients demonstrate that shedding of SARS-CoV-2 is highest in the upper respiratory tract (URT) (nose and throat) early in the course of the disease within the first 3 days from onset of symptoms.
+Epidemiology and virology studies suggest that transmission occurs from both symptomatic and asymptomatic persons, to others by close contact through respiratory droplets, direct physical contact, or through contact with contaminated objects and surfaces.
+Shedding of SARS-CoV-2 is highest in the upper respiratory tract (URT) (nose and throat) early in the course of the disease up to 2-3 days prior the onset of symptoms, and during the first 5-7 days of symptoms.

 Incubation Period for COVID-19

-The incubation period for COVID-19, which is the time between exposure to the virus (becoming infected) and symptom onset, is, on average, 5–6 days, but can be up to 14 days.
+The incubation period for COVID-19, (the time between exposure to the virus and symptom onset), is, on average, 5–6 days, but can be up to 14 days.
 During this period, also known as the “pre-symptomatic” period, some infected persons can be contagious, from 1–3 days before symptom onset.
 It is important to recognize that pre-symptomatic transmission still requires the virus to be spread via infectious droplets or by direct or indirect contact with bodily fluids from an infected person.
 An asymptomatic case is a person infected with SARS-CoV-2 who does not develop symptoms.

 Definition of Quarantine